civol/HDLRuby/README.md

 gem install HDLRuby
 ```

-Developpers indending to contribute to HDLRuby can install the sources from github as follows:
+Developers willing to contribute to HDLRuby can install the sources from github as follows:

 ```
 git clone HDLRuby